 • Sun: The circle of the sun symbolizes unity and energy.

-Japan is referred to be the "land of the rising sun" and uses the sun in its national flag.
+Japan is referred to be the "land of the rising sun" and uses the sun (simplified as a circle) in its national flag.
 Another country using this powerful symbol: Argentina.

 • Moon: The moon is usually displayed in crescent shape to distinguish it from the symbol of the sun.
 In combination with a star, the moon represents divinity and especially the Islam.